 The Journal of Biomechanical Engineering has been in continuous production since 1977.
 To honor papers published at least 30 years ago that have had a long-lasting impact on the field, we present a paper starting from the early years of the journal that has had lasting impact, as assessed by metrics such as the total number of citations accumulated since publication.
-Looking at the papers from the journal's first 5 years, we are pleased to present the following paper as this year's Legacy Paper:
+Following on last year's legacy paper, “Biphasic Creep and Stress Relaxation of Articular Cartilage in Compression: Theory and Experiments,” by V. C. Mow, S. C. Kuei, W. M. Lai and C. G. Armstrong (JBME102(1):73, 1980), we present this year's choice for the Legacy paper:

 “AJoint Coordinate System for the Clinical Description of Three-Dimensional Motions: Application to the Knee,” by E. S. Grood and W. J. Suntay, ASME Journal of Biomechanical Engineering, 105(2): 136, 1983.

 This seminal paper presented a joint coordinate system that provides a simple description of the three-dimensional rotations and translations of the knee related to clinical terms, providing an important engineering bridge to biomedical research problems.
 This approach adopted clinical terminology for use with mathematical definitions, enabling common descriptions across both engineering and clinical fields.
 This pioneering work has enabled others to integrate engineering in a meaningful way to describe, understand and model normal joint function as well as altered function in disease and/or injury states.